ramzibou0735/aerial-autonomy-stack/README.md

 >
 > The Holybro Jetson Baseboard comes with an (i) integrated 4-way (Orin, 6X, RJ-45, JST) Ethernet switch and (ii) two JST USB 2.0 that can be connected to ASIX Ethernet adapters to create additional network interfaces
 >
-> Make sure to configure Orin, 6X's XRCE-DDS, IP radio, Zenoh, etc. consistently with your network setup; the camera acquisition pipeline should be setup in `yolo_inference_node.py`, the lidar should publish on topic `/lidar_points` for KISS-ICP ([discuss in the Issues](/issues))
+> Make sure to configure Orin, 6X's XRCE-DDS, IP radio, Zenoh, etc. consistently with your network setup; the camera acquisition pipeline should be setup in `yolo_inference_node.py`, the lidar should publish on topic `/lidar_points` for KISS-ICP (if necessary, discuss in the [Issues](https://github.com/JacopoPan/aerial-autonomy-stack/issues))

 On Jetson Orin NX
 ```sh